clemsos/writings/_quora/2018-09-07-When-learning-Mandarin-what-mistakes-waste-time-for-beginners.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to When learning Mandarin, what mistakes waste time for beginners? - Quora
+    When learning Mandarin, what mistakes waste
+    time for beginners? - Quora
 ---